maximeDore/craft-privacy-manager/README.md

 # Privacy Manager

-Inject Google Tag manager script and noscript into the head and body (respectively) after the user has given consent
+In response to Quebec Law 25, integrates third party scripts (GTM) only after the user has given consent.

 ## Requirements

 This plugin requires Craft CMS 4.4.0 or later, and PHP 8.0.2 or later.